-The operation for freeze protection monitors the EAT sensor.
-When the ambient temperature measured by the EAT sensor is below the current freeze protection setpoint the outdoor fan operation will stop.
-In addition, if the unit comes with the loop pump option the loop pump output will be operated based on the ambient temperature, measured using entering air temperature sensor (T2).
+The operation for low ambient air monitors the EAT sensor.
+When the ambient temperature measured by the EAT sensor is below the current minimum entering air protection setpoint the outdoor fan operation will stop.
+In addition, if the unit comes with the loop pump option the loop pump output will be operated based on the ambient temperature, measured using entering air temperature sensor (T4).